biocpp/biocpp-core/doc/biocpp/customisation.md

 exactly like the function that you otherwise call, except that they are in a `cpo` subnamespace.
 E.g. bio::alphabet::to_rank looks for `tag_invoke(bio::alphabet::cpo::to_rank, YOUR_TYPE)`.

-If you need to specialise the behaviour for a third party type, and you cannot open that types namespace (or it doesn't have one), you can also add your overload of `tag_invoke()` to our customisation namespace, e.g. `bio::alphabet::cpo`.
+If you need to specialise the behaviour for a third party type, and you cannot open that type's namespace (or it doesn't have one), you can also add your overload of `tag_invoke()` to our customisation namespace, e.g. `bio::alphabet::cpo`.
 Only do this, if there is no other solution.